 7. Linear Layers on Steroids

-Let’s quickly summarize our progress made in Section 6 before moving any further: First, we drafted the required forward-pass and backward-pass operations for a linear layer.
-PyTorch’s built-in torch.nn.Linear computes the values we expected from our small pen & paper example.
+Let’s briefly summarize the progress we made in Section 6 before moving on: First, we implemented the necessary forward and backward pass operations for a linear layer.
+PyTorch’s built-in torch.nn.Linear computes the values we expected from our little pen-and-paper example.
 We then successfully wrote our own linear layer by extending torch.nn.Module and torch.autograd.Function in Python.
-This can be lowered to C/C++ through pybind where we used ATen and eventually wrote source code for our own matrix-matrix multiplication function.
-Yet, we still relied on either PyTorch’s Python bindings, ATen or the compiler to use or generate fast code for us.
-As a rule of thumb, this typically works rather well for the Python bindings and ATen.
-The compiler we should not trust with this job.
+This can be lowered to C/C++ via pybind, where we used ATen and eventually wrote source code for our own matrix-matrix multiplication function.
+However, we still relied on either PyTorch’s Python bindings, ATen, or the compiler to call/generate fast code for us.
+As a rule of thumb, this usually works pretty well for the Python bindings and ATen.
+We should not trust the compiler with this job.

 Note

-Interested in how one would JIT efficient machine code for small matrix kernels?
-Maybe the class High Performance Computing is something for you 😇.
+Interested in how to JIT efficient machine code for small matrix kernels?
+Maybe the High Performance Computing class is for you 😇.

-In addition to small matrix kernels LIBXSMM is also able to generate code for other Tensor Processing Primitives (TPPs) which are required outside of linear layers or convolutions.
-An example are activation functions where the Rectified Linear Unit (ReLU) is commonly used.
-We’ll use the ReLU unary TPP when discussing the fusion of operators.
+In addition to small matrix kernels LIBXSMM can generate code for other Tensor Processing Primitives (TPPs) that are needed outside of linear layers or convolutions.
+An example is activation functions, where the Rectified Linear Unit (ReLU) is often used.
+We’ll use the ReLU unary TPP when discussing operator fusion.

-Our exploration of accelerated deep learning workloads through JITted TPPs starts where we left off: Linear layers which are also called fully connected layers.
-As discussed in Section 6 the forward- and backward-pass operations of linear layers are dominated by matrix-matrix products.
-The sizes of the involved matrices depend on the used batch size, the number of input features, and the number of output features.
-In this section we assume a batch size of 256, and a linear layer with 4096 input features and 4096 output features.
-The linear layer is directly followed by a ReLU activation function.
-These specs are chosen to resemble one of the final layers of the VGG architecture described in the work Very Deep Convolutional Networks for Large-Scale Image Recognition.
-A PyTorch implementation is available as part of the torchvision library where our targeted linear layer is part of the network’s classifier.
+Our exploration of accelerated deep learning workloads through a hand-written kernel and JITted TPPs begins where we left off: Linear layers, also known as fully connected layers.
+As discussed in Section 6, the forward and backward pass operations of linear layers are dominated by matrix-matrix products.
+The sizes of the matrices involved depend on the batch size used, the number of input features, and the number of output features.
+In this section, we assume a batch size of 256 and a linear layer with 4096 input features and 4096 output features.
+The linear layer is immediately followed by a ReLU activation function.
+These specifications are chosen to resemble one of the final layers of the VGG architecture described in the paper Very Deep Convolutional Networks for Large-Scale Image Recognition.
+A PyTorch implementation is available as part of the torchvision library, where our desired linear layer is part of the network’s classifier.

-From a performance standpoint we’ll likely compete with highly optimized implementations for two reasons.
+From a performance perspective we’re likely to compete with highly optimized implementations for two reasons.
 First, fully connected layers are mainstream deep learning.
-It is likely that library maintainers have a high interest in getting them fast on every supported architecture.
-Second, midsize and large scale matrix-matrix products have also been optimized as part of libraries accelerating the Basic Linear Algebra Subprograms (BLAS) in the computational sciences for a very long time.
+It is likely that library maintainers have a strong interest in making them fast on any supported architecture.
+Second, medium- and large-scale matrix-matrix products have long been optimized as part of libraries that accelerate Basic Linear Algebra Subprograms (BLAS) in the computational sciences

-To ease our development efforts we’ll stay within C++ for the time being.
-Since most of PyTorch is build on top of the tensor library ATen, we’ll simply call ATen directly when comparing the sustained performance of our custom implementations to PyTorch.
-The playground mini_dnn builds the basis for our tests. mini_dnn brings supporting boilerplate and contains the ATen-based reference implementation mini_dnn::backend::MatmulReluAten which simply calls at::matmul and at::relu.
+To simplify our development efforts, we’ll stay within C++ for the time being.
+Since most of PyTorch is built on top of the ATen tensor library, we’ll just call ATen directly when comparing the sustained performance of our custom implementations to PyTorch.
+The mini_dnn playground forms the basis for our tests. mini_dnn brings supporting boilerplate and contains the ATen-based reference implementation mini_dnn::backend::MatmulReluAten which simply calls at::matmul and at::relu.

 7.1.
 Blocked Matrix Multiplications